Ga naar hoofdinhoud

 Style, spelling and grammar

-We use the same style, spelling and spelling throughout our content for clarity and consistency.
+We use the same style, spelling and grammar throughout our content for clarity and consistency.

-• Always use the full name the Netherlands Enterprise Agency or the Netherlands Enterprise Agency (RVO), it does not get shortened in any way.
+• Always use the full name of the Netherlands Enterprise Agency or the Netherlands Enterprise Agency (RVO); it does not get shortened in any way.

-• Write non-English non-translatable words in italic and use a short explanation of the term in English for the foreign word.
+• Write non-English non-translatable words in italics and briefly explain the term in English.

-• For the spelling of countries and cities we follow the spelling as it is used in the taxonomy list for English as published by the Hoofdredactie.
+• For the spelling of countries and cities, we follow the spelling as it is used in the English taxonomy list published by the hoofdredactie.

 • Write all numbers as figures.
 Try to avoid a number at the beginning of a sentence.
 Commas and full stops are used the other way around in English compared to Dutch.